jazzmano/questionnaire/resources/decisiontree/decision_flow_explanation.md

 **CONTACT AND LEGAL ADVICE**

-If you notice anything unclear or incorrect, please contact us at [EMAIL].
+If you notice anything unclear or incorrect, please contact us at info@dicalist.com.
 All feedback is welcome and appreciated.
-For the sake of good order: **This decision tree is not legal advice.**

-Please contact **Frederik Kristensen (frkr@kromannreumert.com)** if you need legal advice.
+For the sake of good order: **This decision tree is not legal advice.** Please contact **Frederik Kristensen (frkr@kromannreumert.com)** if you need legal advice.
 This decision tree is not associated with Kromann Reumert.